tristanlatr/WPWatcher/README.md

 ### Scanning a large number of sites
 Tips:
 - You can configure `wp_sites` from a text file (one URL per line) using `--urls File path` argument (overwrite sites from config files).
-- Speed up the scans with `--workers` option
+- Speed up the scans with multiple asynchronous workers `--workers Number` option

 If you have large number of sites to scan, you'll probably can't scan all your sites with 50 requests.